-Stockholder approval of the 2015 Plan Amendment is required to: (i) comply with Nasdaq rules requiring stockholder approval of equity compensation plans; and (ii) comply with the incentive stock option rules under Section 422 of the Code.
+Stockholder approval of the 2015 Plan Amendment is required to: (i) comply with Nasdaq rules requiring stockholder approval of equity compensation plans; and (ii) comply with the incentive stock option rules under Section 422 of the Internal Revenue Code of 1986, as amended (the "Code").
+In the event that Proposal No. 2, relating to an amendment to our Articles of Incorporation to increase the number of authorized shares of our common stock, is not approved, the 2015 Plan Amendment will not be effective.
+Subject to the prior sentence, if approved by our stockholders, the 2015 Plan Amendment will become effective upon such approval.